mmetwalli96/Module-Fourteen-Challenge/README.md

 - The usage of bikes is in high demand when people go to and leave work during the week days.
 - One time users don't use bike often as subscribed ones.

+These two visualizations can be added, each one will be for the start and end location name, with their longitude and latitute to identify loaction on a map with marker size varying based on the count of riders.